minthawzin1995/YTube_Downloader/README.md

 [![Build Status](https://travis-ci.org/minthawzin1995/YTube_Downloader.svg?branch=master)](https://travis-ci.org/minthawzin1995/YTube_Downloader)
 # YouTube Downloader

 Simple Python application to download Youtube Videos.
 Implemented using Python,PyTube and Travis CI for integrated testing.
-The user can choose their desired outputs such as audio only, etc. in the command line interface
+The user can choose their desired outputs such as audio only, etc. in the command line interface.
+Audio only files will be saved in the directory of ./DownloadedAudios, while the video files will be saved in the directory of ./DownloadedVideos.

 ## Installation
 1. Make sure to install the requirements.txt to get all the necessary packages for the project.